awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.03.md

    </html>
    ```

-1. Open the `MoviesItemOps06.html` file on your browser\.
+1. Open the `MoviesItemOps06.html` file in your browser\.

 1. Choose **Conditional Delete**\.

    The program should fail with the following message:

-   `The conditional delete failed`
+   The conditional delete failed

    This is because the rating for this particular movie is greater than 5\.